Srijita-31/Srijita-31/README.md

 -  # Hi!! 👋 I'm Srijita
+-  I’m passionate about AI/ML and love to work on projects that involve real-world problem-solving.
-- I’m currently learning Machine Learning and Deep Learning
+📚 Currently learning advanced concepts in Machine Learning and exploring computer vision.
-- E-mail: srijita.ghorai2003@gmail.com
+💻 Skilled in Python, Flask, Scikit-learn, Pandas, Java, MySQL.
+🎯 Like to strengthen my coding skills for future opportunities in tech.
+🌱 Open to collaboration on AI, ML, and data-driven projects.
+📧 Contact me at: srijita.ghorai2003@gmail.com

+Let’s connect and build something impactful together! 🚀